Visualization Hacks

 (D) 5

-Slide `c` until the line just touches the top of the circle.
+Try y = 3.
+The line just barely touches the top of the circle — tangent!

-The line is tangent at y = 3.
+The line y = 3 is tangent to the circle, so c = 3.

 3 (Choice B)